 Finding supervisor and topic

-Finding a supervisor
+Finding a supervisor and a topic

-The first step to a doctorate is to find a supervisor for your project.
-Potential supervisors at Leuphana University of Lüneburg are professors who are experts in their field, and who research and teach on the Masters programmes at Leuphana University of Lüneburg.
-Your thesis topic must correspond to the research profile of your potential supervisor, and you are responsible for initial contact.
+Potential supervisors at Leuphana University of Lüneburg are professors who are experts in their field, and who research and teach on the Masters programs at Leuphana University of Lüneburg.
+You are responsible for initial contact.

 You would like to do your doctorate while working and are wondering how often you need to be in Lüneburg?
 Please clarify this question with the advised supervisor!